RESEARCH STARTER

 Capitalism emerged in Europe and the Americas during the mid-to-late eighteenth century, accompanied by the development of democratic political systems.
 The colonial period in Europe and Asia gradually declined during the nineteenth and twentieth centuries, giving rise to new nations with trading ties to their former colonizers.

-The advent of radio and television technology greatly hastened the pace and potential of intercultural exchange, as did the Internet decades later.
-In addition, immigration and international travel have created ethnic communities in many nations.
-Cross-cultural marriage and procreation have further obscured traditional divisions between societies.
+The advent of radio and television technology greatly hastened the pace and potential of intercultural exchange, as did the internet decades later.
+In addition, immigration and international travel created ethnic communities in many nations.
+Cross-cultural marriage and procreation further obscured traditional divisions between societies.

 Whereas the globalization debate previously focused on the activities of governments and social organizations, the growth of multinational corporations and e-commerce gave rise to a new facet of the debate.
-Corporations have increasingly become the chief agents for globalization.
+Corporations increasingly became the chief agents for globalization.

 Multinational corporations from economically dominant nations often establish factories and overseas offices in developing nations.
 Corporations that do this benefit from reduced labor costs and, in some cases, a nearer proximity to raw materials.